MicrosoftDocs/terminal/TerminalDocs/customize-settings/profile-appearance.md

 When `useAcrylic` is set to `true`, the window will use the acrylic material to create a blurred background for the terminal.
 When `useAcrylic` is set to false, the terminal will use a unblurred opacity.

-Users can choose different opacity values for focused and unfocused windows.
+Users can choose different opacity values for focused and unfocused windows allowing for customization.

 **Property name:** `opacity`